Siouxland Holistic Health & Wellness Fair set for May 16

 "When people think of health, they only think about physical health," LaCroix said.
 "How you feel emotionally can be just as important."

-LaCroix said the setting was ideal for the nearly 40 vendors expected to participate.
+LaCroix said the setting is ideal for the nearly 40 vendors expected to participate.

 "It almost turned into a festival," she said.
 "There are unlimited possibilities (at the Expo Center) and we want to use all of it."

-For information on vendors, a complete listing classes, workshops and ticket information, go to siouxlandholistic.com.
+For information on vendors, a complete listing of classes, workshops and ticket information, go to siouxlandholistic.com.